tokenstreet-tech/react-native-idnow-videoident/README.md

 console.log(resultCode);
 ```

+All configuration options are documented in the [TypeScript interfaces](src/model/interfaces/ISettings.ts) and [an example](example/src/createFullSettings.ts) is also available.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.